tapis-project/documentation/source/technical/jobs.rst

-    _tapisMaxMinutes - the maximum number of minutes allowed for the job to run _tapisMemoryMB - the memory required per node by the app _tapisNodes - the number of nodes on which the app runs _tapisSysHost - the IP address or DNS name of the exec system _tapisSysRootDir - the root directory on the exec system _tapisTenant - the tenant in which the job runs
+    _tapisMaxMinutes - the maximum number of minutes allowed for the job to run _tapisMemoryMB - the memory required per node by the app _tapisNodes - the number of nodes on which the app runs _tapisSysBatchScheduler - the HPC scheduler on the execution system _tapisSysBucketName - an object store bucket name _tapisSysHost - the IP address or DNS name of the exec system _tapisSysRootDir - the root directory on the exec system _tapisTenant - the tenant in which the job runs